Sam-Dragon/cloud/gcp/GCP.md

       - Databases [SQL + NoSQL]: Google Cloud SQL, Amazon RDS, Azure SQL  etc..
   - Serverless
     - Worry about application, forget about infra, scaling, healing
+    - pay for request not for servers
+    - Example: lamdas in AWS, functions in azure and google cloud